 Prescription drug abuse is the use of a prescription medication in a way not intended (or off-label) by your prescribing doctor, that often leads to long-term addiction and dependence due to the ease in acquiring and administering the drug.

-Prescription drug addiction can refer to a wide range of drugs including opioids, sedatives or anti-anxiety medications or stimulants.
+Prescription drug addiction can refer to a wide range of drugs including opioids, sedatives or anti-anxiety medications and stimulants.

-At Trafalgar Addiction Treatment Centres, our treatment options for prescription drug abuse vary, but counselling through Dialectical Behaviour Therapy (DBT) is typically a key part of treatment, whether it’s individual, group, or family counselling.
+At Trafalgar Addiction Treatment Centres, our treatment options for prescription drug abuse vary, but counselling through Dialectical Behaviour Therapy (DBT) is typically a key part of treatment, whether it is individual, group, or family counselling.